 The church premises are well used throughout the week, both during the day and in the evening, and include hirings as well as church activities.

-The active Brambles Playgroup (in partnership with Fife Council) is organised for children from 2½ years, and there is also a Toddlers’ Group.
+There are two Toddlers’ Groups meeting from 9.30am to 11.00am on Wednesday and Friday mornings.
 On Mondays the Parahandies (a disabled group) meet.
 After-school activities include Rainbows, Brownies and Guides Groups, and a Scout Group (Beavers, Cubs, Scouts and Explorer Scouts).